harsha-kadekar/harsha-kadekar.github.io/_pages/about.md

 title: "About"
 ---

-I am a Software Engineer.
+I am a Senior Software Engineer.
 I am from Chikkamagaluru, Karanataka, India and currently residing in Redmond, Washington, USA.
 {: style="text-align: justify;"}

 I started my software journey from RedForce Labs as an Intern.
 Next hop was at Honeywell Technology Solutions Pvt.
 Ltd. Then took a break and went to do my Masters in Software Engineering at ASU.
 Once I completed my Masters, I landed in AWS - Amazon as Software Development Engineer.